When you also have equipment or operate from a salon

 This is especially important for salons that sell cosmetology products.
 It pays costs that arise if your advice or the products you sell harm the customer or their property in any way.
 If you rent a salon booth to a contractor, it is a good idea to require they carry their own Professional Liability insurance.

 Nail salons offer specialty beauty treatments like manicures, pedicures, and acrylic nails.
 It may not sound like you impact their lives, but customers look to your salon for help to make them feel more confident about themselves.
 Whether you are a hair salon that offers nail services or a beauty salon that specializes in nail services, your biggest challenge is to maintain a clean environment and deliver quality results.
 Salon insurance needs to be a priority to protect your business reputation and well-being.

 Every insurance carrier calculates the cost of nail salon insurance differently.
 The all look at your salon experience, whether you also offer hair stylist or barber services, and what types of safety procedures you have in place.
-You can request a quote for salon insurance cost by clicking on the button below.
+Typically, the cost is between $500 and $2,000 per year for slim and comprehensive coverage plans.
+You can request a quote for salon insurance cost by filling out our online form.

 Make sure that your employees follow safety precautions like sanitizing tools and that they are properly trained to do a specific task.
 Require your employees to wear protective gear to reduce the risk of a Workers' Compensation claims.
 And finally, to reduce the risk of customer claims, make sure to have enough nail salon insurance to protect your business from a variety of risks.